emilk/cargo-caps/README.md

 Any unknown symbol will lead to the crate being assigned the capability of `any` (fail-safe).

 TODO: consider splitting out an `unknown` capability from `any`.

+### Source analyzer
+A lot of crates have `build.rs` files that have the possibility to do anything.
+But `build.rs` files gets compiled to binaries, making analyzing their symbols a lot harder (they just pull in a lot more by default).
+Therefore `cargo-caps` will instead parse `build.rs` files (using [`syn`](crates.io/crates/syn)).
+The source analyzer works only for simple `build.rs` files (which are most of them).
+For more complex things, you the user will have to manually audit (or trust).
+To help, `cargo-caps` will print the path to the source code so you can more easily find and read the code.

 ## Capabilities
 `cargo-caps` currently can distinguish between the following capabilities: